This site uses cookies

 CC7 To undertake the day to day management of the budget, including payment of personnel, in accordance with Financial Regulations.

-CC8 In accordance with Financial Regulations, transfer or move budgets between budget headings, on a permanent or temporary basis.
+CC8 In accordance with Financial Regulations, transfer or move budgets between budget headings, on a permanent or temporary basis and provide a report to the Commissioner on any such movements.

-CC9 Undertake the day to day management of the insurance function in line with the strategy approved by the Commissioner’s CFO on an annual basis.
+CC9 Undertake the day to day management of the insurance function in line with the strategy approved by the Commissioners CFO on an annual basis.
+This may be delegated to the Force Solicitor

-CC10 To spend on items provided for in the Chief Constable’s revenue and capital budgets, including the authority to agree the terms of, procure and award any contract up to a value coinciding with the financial limits, with the exception of anywhere the Commissioner requests to be involved.
+CC10 To spend on items provided for in the Chief Constable’s revenue and capital budgets, including the authority to agree the terms of, procure and award any contract up to a value coinciding with the financial limits contained within contract standing orders, with the exception of anywhere the Commissioner requests to be involved.

-CC11 To keep a register of all assets owned by the Commissioner or leased by the Commissioner showing a current value at £10,000 or above and of all vehicles and all items portable and attractive.
+CC11 To keep a register of all vehicles and all other assets owned or leased by the Commissioner with a value of £10,000 or above.

 CC13 Determine all requests for financial assistance to officers and staff involved in legal proceedings or inquests (other than in the course of their duties) unless: